-Our collaborative is composed of over 50 experts and leaders in the field of islet and pancreas transplantation deeply concern about over 20-year lack of the access to life saving islet transplantation for Americans with type 1 diabetes, severe hypoglycemic episodes and hypoglycemia unawareness.
+Our collaborative is composed of over 50 experts and leaders in the field of islet and pancreas transplantation .
+We are deeply concern about the over 20-year lack of access to life saving islet transplantation for Americans with type 1 diabetes, severe hypoglycemic episodes and hypoglycemia unawareness.

-2. We have identified major deficiencies in the current regulatory approach to the islets in the US, which lead to the imminent demise of the entire field of islet transplantation, or alternatively to unsafe and detrimental for the field and patients, commercialization of the human pancreas and islets for clinical transplantation.
+2. We have identified major deficiencies in the current regulatory approach to islets in the US, which is leading to the imminent demise of the entire field of islet transplantation, or alternatively to unsafe and detrimental for the field and patients, and to potentially unsafe and detrimental commercialization of the human pancreas and islets for clinical transplantation.

-3. Based on our analysis, we identified a key elements critical of the regulatory update, which we propose to the FDA and HHS for considerations.
+3. Based on our analysis, we have identified a key elements that would be critical in the regulatory update, which we propose to the FDA and HHS for considerations.

-4. We propose islet regulation under the existing regulatory framework for organ transplantation in the US under UNOS and OPTN, with components of the FDA regulations for human cel and tissue for transplantation exempt from the drug regulations, which can be easy implemented by the decision of the Secretary of the HHS.
+4. We propose islet regulation under the existing regulatory framework for organ transplantation in the US under UNOS and OPTN.
+Several FDA regulatory components concerning human cel and tissue for transplantation is exempt from the drug regulations under this proposal.
+This can be easy implemented by the decision of the Secretary of the HHS.

-5. Unfortunately, despite our call, no need for the regulatory update has been recognized by the regulators.
+5. Unfortunately, despite our efforts, the need for the regulatory update has not been recognized by the regulators.

 We wrote several letters to the FDA, HHS, HRSA, CMS, UNOS and published 6 articles in peer -reviewed scientific journals voicing our concerns and need for regulatory update.

-We presented our position during the FDA Experts Advisory Committee Meeting in April 2021 and during the Scientific Sessions of the American Diabetes AssociationCongress in June 20021. (see below)
+We presented our proposition at the FDA Experts Advisory Committee Meeting in April 2021 and during the Scientific Sessions of the American Diabetes AssociationCongress in June 20021. (see below)

-Over last 10 years, we have witnessed a decline of islet transplantation in the US, as the procedure remained limited only to experimental settings due to outdated islet regulations, Regulations of human islets as drugs preclude safe transition of the islet transplantation to the standard of care procedure available to diabetic patients in the US.
-Lack of finacial support system and reimbursment precludes any islet transplantation activity.
+Over the last 10 years, we have witnessed a decline of islet transplantation in the US, given that as the procedure remained limited to experimental settings due to outdated islet regulations, The regulation of human islets as drugs precludes safe transition of the islet transplantation to the standard of care procedure available to diabetic patients in the US.
+The lack of financial support also precludes islet transplantation activity.

 The demise of islet allotransplantation in the United States: A call for an urgent regulatory update.
 Am J Transplant, 2021, 21:1365–1375.

-Recent scientific evidence and FDA's own report clearly indicate that the current regulation of human islets as drugs does not reassure safety and effectiveness of the therapy as intended to.
-Islet sterility and quality prior to transplant cannot be reassured despite the application of the drug manufacturing procedures and regulations during islet preparation for the transplantation.
+Recent scientific evidence along with the FDA's own report clearly indicate that the current regulation of human islets as drugs do not reassure safety and effectiveness of the islet transplantation therapy.
+Islet sterility and quality prior to transplant cannot be reassured despite the application of the drug manufacturing procedures and regulations during the islet preparation for the transplantation.

 Pancreatic Islets Quality and Potency Cannot be Verified as Required for Drugs.
 Transplantation 2021, Dec 1;105(12):e409-e410.Jul

-Despite above, the FDA still considers granting a Biological License to a single for-profit company to market human islets for transplantation in the US, which would further compromise patient safety, lead to unsafe and detrimental commercialization of human pancreas and islets for clinical transplantation in the US .
+Despite this safety concerns, the FDA still considers granting a Biological License to a single for-profit company to market human islets for transplantation in the US.
+This would further compromise patient safety and lead to unsafe and detrimental commercialization of human pancreas and islets for clinical transplantation in the US .

-The continuation the islet regulation as drugs has multiple negative consequences for the future of islet and organ transplantation and diabetes care for the US public.
+The continuation the islet regulation as it is a drug, has multiple detrimental effects for the future of islet and organ transplantation and diabetic care for the US public.